10 Nutrients to Improve Thyroid Function

 Zinc is a trace mineral required for thyroid hormone synthesis amongst other vital processes that upregulates antioxidants and a healthy immune response.

-A clinical study of a woman with zinc deficiency and hypothyroidism exhibited dry and scaly skin lesions, hair loss, weakness, lack of appetite and possible depression.
+A clinical study of a woman with zinc deficiency and hypothyroidism exhibited dry and scaly skin lesions, hair loss, weakness, lack of appetite, and possible depression.
 Following receiving supplementation of zinc for one month, her skin lesions were completely healed, her perceived depression had significantly improved and in 4 months’ time her hair had completely grown back.
 (5)

-Food sources rich in zinc include organic eggs from pasture-raised chickens, wild-caught salmon, grass-fed beef and organ meat, pumpkin and chia seeds as well as spinach and almonds.
+Food sources rich in zinc include organic eggs from pasture-raised chickens, wild-caught salmon, grass-fed beef and organ meat, pumpkin, and chia seeds as well as spinach and almonds.

 4. Fat Soluble Vitamins:

-Fat soluble vitamins A, E, D and K2 are critical for nutrients that support the thyroid in maintaining these functions accordingly: (7, 10)
+Fat-soluble vitamins A, E, D, and K2 are critical for nutrients that support the thyroid in maintaining these functions accordingly: (7, 10)

-Vitamin D: Low levels of vitamin D are associated with an increased risk of hyperthyroidism implicated bone density loss.
+Vitamin D: Low levels of vitamin D are associated with an increased risk of hyperthyroidism implicated in bone density loss.

 Vitamin D is most available and easily absorbed into the body from sources like wild-caught salmon, sardines, egg yolk, fermented dairy, and mushrooms.